Is the Debt Snowball Method Just a Gimmick?

 The Psychology Factor (and Why It Matters)

-Here’s the thing most spreadsheets don’t capture, though…human behavior.
-Debt isn’t just about numbers, it’s emotional.
+Here’s the thing most spreadsheets don’t capture: human behavior.
+Debt isn’t just about numbers — it’s emotional.
 Many people know what they should do with their money but often fail to follow through.

 The snowball method gives a fast payoff in the form of a closed account and one less bill coming due each month.
 That sense of accomplishment is motivating in a way that “I reduced my interest expense by $38 this month” is not.

-If you think of it like a diet.
-It seems obvious that the most mathematically efficient way to lose weight is probably to track calories in vs calories out, but for many people, doing something simple like cutting out soda first creates momentum that often leads to bigger, more sustainable, changes.
+Think of it like a diet.
+It seems obvious that the most mathematically efficient way to lose weight is to track calories in vs. calories out.
+But for many people, doing something simple like cutting out soda first creates momentum that often leads to bigger, more sustainable changes.
 The snowball method works the same way.

 Who Benefits Most From the Snowball Method?